 One might also try to understand discrete homomorphisms between simple Lie groups.
-For example, one can shows that any discrete homomorphism from $SO(3)$ to itself is conjugate to the standard one.
+For example, one can show that any discrete homomorphism from $SO(3)$ to itself is conjugate to the standard one.
 The same is true for $SL_2(\R)$.
-For $SL_2(\C)$, this is not the case, one can use a non trivial field automorphism of $\C$, to get a homomorphism from $Sl_2(\C)$ to itself that is not measurable and therefore not conjugate to the trivial one.
-Nonetheless, one can show that all the homomorphisms between $Sl_2(\C)$ and itself come from this construction.\\
+For $SL_2(\C)$, the situation is a little bit different, one can use a non trivial field automorphism of $\C$, to get a homomorphism from $Sl_2(\C)$ to itself that is not conjugate to the standard one.
+Nonetheless, one can show that any of the homomorphism between $Sl_2(\C)$ and itself come from this construction.\\

-An observation worth mentioning is that if the homomorphism $\Phi$ is measurable, then $\Phi$ is continuous and in fact $C^{\infty}$( See \cite{Z}).
-Therefore, a non standard homomorphism is necessarily not measurable(like in the examples for $SL_2(\C)$ above).\\
+An observation worth mentioning is that if the homomorphism $\Phi$ is measurable, then $\Phi$ is continuous and in fact $C^{\infty}$ (See \cite{Z}, Ap.
+B.3).
+Therefore, a non standard homomorphism is necessarily not measurable (as in the examples for $SL_2(\C)$ described above).\\

-Other more difficult set of questions related to the Zimmer program (see \cite{FIS}) come from asking wether a discrete homomorphism of groups from a simple lie group $G$ to $\D_c(M)$ comes from a standard one.
+Other more difficult set of questions related to the Zimmer program (see \cite{FIS}) come from asking wether a discrete homomorphism of groups from a simple lie group $G$ to $\D_c(M)$ comes from a standard embedding.
 For example, Matsumoto\cite{MAT} shows that any action of $PSL_2(\R)$ in $\Dc(S^1)$ is conjugate to the standard action.
-One might wonder if that is also the case for $S^2$ and $PSL_3(R)$, does every homomorphism $ \Phi: PSL_3(R) \to \D(S^2)$ is conjugate to the standard embedding? \\
+One might wonder if that is also the case for $S^2$ and $PSL_3(\R)$: \\